Nancy Okail: Tahrir Institute for Middle East Policy

 In October 2013, Okail joined the research institution the Tahrir Institute for Middle East Policy (TIMEP) as the Executive Director.
 Based in Washington DC, TIMEP is a newly established, nonpartisan, and nonprofit organization dedicated to understanding and supporting Middle Eastern countries undergoing democratic transitions.
 This organization is committed to informing U.S. policymakers and the public of developments in these countries.

-TIMEP seeks to focus on emerging democracies and areas of conflict in the Middle East and North Africa with the aim of understanding society, political life, and the economy from a nuanced, comprehensive perspective.
-The world has celebrated the rising stars of the "Arab Spring" revolutions and appreciated their contributions to bringing about change, but many others remain unrecognized, their grievances marginalized or ignored.
-The analyses provided by TIMEP will particularly aim to connect those outside the region with local knowledge and perspectives and contribute significantly to the national dialogue concerning the Middle East and thereby promote well-founded policy in the region.
+The Tahrir Institute for Middle East Policy (TIMEP) is a policy research organization focused on emerging democracies and conflict-affected areas in the Middle East and North Africa.
+Its work examines social, political, and economic developments in the region through research and analysis.
+TIMEP aims to connect international audiences with local perspectives and knowledge from the region, and to contribute to public and policy discussions concerning the Middle East and North Africa.

 On October 7, 2019 Okail stepped down from her role as TIMEP’s Executive Director.